 Using a long static (non-stretching) line, three pulleys, two prusiks, various lengths of one-inch webbing tied permanently into circles (these we wrapped around the rock), and plenty of locking carabiners, we set up a 5:1 z-rig system.
 That allowed us to first tip the rock over to the edge of the trail.
 We then changed anchor points (trees) to pull the rock in a different direction off the trail, as we had to avoid a tree.

-Even if Jessica doesn’t pick up another tissue from the trail, she has earned her steward name tag.
+Even if Jess doesn’t pick up another tissue from the trail, she has earned her steward name tag.
 She definitely has the right stuff.